RutujaWanjari/ML_study/Udemy/AWS_Certified_Machine_Learning_Specialty_2021/DAILY_DOSE.md

    1. uses a CNN with Single Shot multibox Detector algorithm
       1. the base cnn can be VSG-16 or resnet-50 (cnn topologies that are already validated by the world)
    2. takes an image as input and outputs all the objects detectd with bounding box and respective scores
-   3. transfer learning mode ie incremental training ie using pretrained model as base, and then extending the model or retraining over it
+   3. **incremental training ie using pretrained model as base, and then extending the model or RETRAINING over it with new or extended dataset**
    4. uses flip, rescale, jitter on the training images to avoid overfitting
 9. important hyperparams -
    1. mini_batch_size